Spinoza's Ethics: Part I: Of God

 The first part of the book addresses the relationship between God and the universe.
 Spinoza was engaging with a tradition that held that God exists outside of the universe, that God created the universe for a reason, and that God could have created a different universe according to his will.
 Spinoza denies each point.
 According to Spinoza, God is the natural world.
-Spinoza concludes that God is the substance comprising the universe; that God exists in itself, not outside of the universe; and that the universe exists as it does from necessity, not because of a divine theological reason or will.
+Spinoza concludes that God is the substance comprising the universe; that God exists in itself, not outside of the universe; and that the universe exists as it does from necessity, not because of an anthropomorphic reason or will.

 Spinoza argues through propositions.
 He considers the conclusions he reaches to be the necessary logical result of combining the Definitions and Axioms he provides.
 He starts with the proposition that "there cannot exist in the universe two or more substances having the same nature or attribute."
 He then argues that objects and events must not merely be caused if they occur, but that they must be prevented if they do not.
 If something is non-contradictory, there is no reason that it should not exist.
 Spinoza builds from these starting ideas.
 If substance exists it must be infinite, because if it is not infinite another finite substance would have to exist to take up the remaining parts of its finite attributes, something that is impossible according to an earlier proposition.
 Spinoza then uses the Ontological Argument as the justification for the existence of God and argues that God must possess all attributes infinitely.
 Since no two things can share attributes, "besides God no substance can be granted or conceived."

 As with many of Spinoza's claims, what this means is a matter of dispute.
 Spinoza claims that the things that make up the universe, including human beings, are God's "modes".
 This means that everything is, in some sense, dependent upon God.
 The nature of this dependence is disputed.
 Some scholars say that the modes are properties of God in the traditional sense.
 Others say that modes are effects of God.
 Either way, the modes are also logically dependent on God's essence, in this sense: everything that happens follows from the nature of God, just as it follows from the nature of a triangle that the sum of its angles are equal to two right angles or 180 degrees.
 Since God had to exist with the nature that he has, nothing that has happened could have been avoided; and, if God has fixed a particular fate for a particular mode, there is no escaping it.
 As Spinoza puts it, "A thing which has been determined by God to produce an effect cannot render itself undetermined."